smoorg/mateuszreszka-xyz/content/posts/burnout.md

 rambling about how hard it is to find something good in my field, and then he shared me with a book about C# programming language he learned at his computer science classes.
-And almost forced me to try to learn it saying it\'s not as hard as it seems.
+And almost forced me to try to learn it saying it's not as hard as it seems.
 As hesitant as I was about my capabilities back then (after all I had nothing to do with IT apart from gaming and using MS Office suite) I gave it a try.